azmifarih/syb-task-1/README.md

 	extract: false,
     },
 ```
-It will inlining css into bundle js.
+It will inline CSS into bundle js.

 And then for this part:
 ```js